Sebastião José de Carvalho e Melo, 1st Marquis of Pombal

+A strong advocate for absolutism and influenced by some of the ideals of the Age of Enlightenment, Pombal instituted an ambitious project of centralization, modernization, and reform directed at the kingdom's administrative, economic, and ecclesiastical institutions as well as the army and navy.
+During his lengthy ministerial career, the Marquis accumulated and exercised autocratic power, curtailing individual liberties, suppressing political opposition, and promoting the Atlantic slave trade to Brazil.
+His persecution of the Jesuits and Portuguese peasantry led him to be known as "Nero of Trafaria", in reference to a village near Lisbon that defied his authority and was subsequently burned down, with all its inhabitants inside, on his orders.

-A leading estrangeirado strongly influenced by his observations of British commercial and domestic policy, Pombal implemented sweeping commercial reforms, establishing a system of royal monopolistic companies and guilds governing each industry.
+As a leading estrangeirado, Pombal was strongly influenced by his observations of British commercial and domestic policy.
+During his ascendency, Pombal implemented sweeping mercantilist reforms, including the establishment of a system of royal monopolies, chartered trading companies, and guilds governing each industry.
 These efforts included the demarcation of the Douro wine region, created to regulate the production and trade of port wine.
-In foreign policy, although Pombal desired to decrease Portuguese reliance on Great Britain, he maintained the Anglo-Portuguese Alliance, which successfully defended Portugal from Spanish invasion during the Seven Years' War.
-Pombal enacted domestic policies that prohibited the import of black slaves into mainland Portugal and Portuguese India, established the General Company of Pernambuco and Paraíba to strengthen the commerce of African slaves to Brazil, put the Portuguese Inquisition under his control with his brother as chief inquisitor, granted civil rights to the New Christians, and institutionalized censorship with the Real Mesa Censória.
-Following the accession of Queen Maria I in 1777, Pombal was stripped of his offices and ultimately exiled to his estates, where he died in 1782.
+In foreign policy, Pombal desired to decrease Portuguese reliance on Great Britain but maintained the Anglo-Portuguese Alliance, which was activated during the Seven Years' War and would play a decisive role in repelling the Spanish invasion of Portugal in 1762.
+Pombal enacted domestic policies that prohibited the import of black slaves into mainland Portugal and Portuguese India, established the General Company of Pernambuco and Paraíba (Portuguese: Companhia Geral de Pernambuco e Paraíba) to strengthen the commerce of African slaves to Brazil, brought the Portuguese Inquisition under his control with his brother as chief inquisitor, granted civil rights to the New Christians, and policed civil discourse through a royal board of censorship (Portuguese: Real Mesa Censória).

+In 1777, Pombal fell from power following the death of Joseph I and subsequent accession of Queen Maria I. Amid accusations that he had abused his power and behaved tyrannically, Pombal was stripped of his offices, prosecuted, and ultimately exiled to his estates, where he died in 1782.
 His legacy was only partially rehabilitated about a century after his death, due to efforts by his descendants, and remains highly controversial.